 Canada and France are some of the best places to hone your talent due to their soft snow and favorable terrain.
 There are also plenty of learning institutions where you can get a credible certification.

 When the winter season melts away, you get to sample the different cultures in the spring seasons with the friends you made in winter.

 8. Tour Director

-There are many facets to a career as a tour guide, including being a historical, adventurer, or freelance guide.
-Being a people person will ensure you flourish in your career as a tour guide.
+There are many facets to a career as a tour director, including being a historical, adventurer, or freelance guide.
+Being a people person will ensure you flourish in your career as a tour director.

-Being a tour guide presents you with an opportunity to share mutual interests with other like-minded travelers.
+Being a tour director presents you with an opportunity to share mutual interests with other like-minded travelers.
 Whether traveling for leisure or work, you keep on collecting nuggets to share with your next batch of tourists.

 9. Foreign Service Travel Jobs